 Drapers’ Hall, Throgmorton Street, drawn by Thomas H Shepherd.
 (Photo by: Geography Photos/Universal Images Group via Getty Images)

-The history of Bragg, Stockdale, Hall and Company began when John Bragg, Esq., a “Gentleman of London” and “friend of the Right Honourable Earls of Portsmouth and Carlisle”, was elected a member of the London Stock Exchange on April 3rd, 1824, and opened his offices at No. 6, Throgmorton Street, opposite Drapers’ Hall, where the Old Stock Exchange Tower stands today.
+As what would have been the oldest independent stockbroking house remaining in the City of London, Bragg, Stockdale, Hall & Co’s history began when John Bragg, Esq, a “Gentleman of London” and “friend of the Right Honourable Earls of Portsmouth and Carlisle”, was elected a member of the London Stock Exchange on April 3rd, 1824, and opened his offices at No. 6, Throgmorton Street, where the Old Stock Exchange Tower stands today.

-In 1846 George Stockdale, Esq., was elected to the stock exchange and soon after became partner as their account at the Bank of England shows.
+In 1846 George Stockdale, Esq, was elected to the stock exchange and soon after became partner, changing the name of the company to Bragg & Stockdale as their account ledger below in the Bank of England shows the following year.

 Bragg & Stockdale account ledger at the Bank of England, 1847 (Courtesy of the Bank of England Archive, C98/3230)

-The success and reputation of Bragg & Stockdale grew within the British Empire and beyond, as you can see from the number new enterprises around the world for whom they acted as brokers.
+The success and reputation of Bragg & Stockdale grew within the British Empire and beyond, acting as brokers for new enterprises from Munich to Mauritius, Antwerp to the Americas.

-However, neither the company nor his name died with him.
-In 1871, Frederic Evans Hall, Esq., an employee of Bragg & Stockdale was elected to the stock exchange a sa full member.
+In 1871, Frederic Evans Hall, Esq, already an employee of Bragg & Stockdale was elected to the stock exchange as a full member.

-And in 1888, Mr Hall was made partner, and the firm took its current name of Bragg, Stockdale, Hall & Co, keeping the late Mr Bragg in the name as the deeds of association from our own archive show.
+And in 1888, was made partner, and the firm took the name of Bragg, Stockdale, Hall & Co.

 Salisbury House today, Finsbury Circus entrance, City of London

-In the 1975, the firm merged with stockbrokers Fiske & Co, also of Salisbury House, with the Marquess of Ailesbury joining Fiske as a partner alongside Mr Clive Fiske Harrison, who had recently left Panmure Gordon & Co, under senior partner Ian Cameron (father of later British Prime Minister David Cameron, now Baron Cameron of Chipping Norton.)
+In 1975, they merged with stockbrokers Fiske & Co, also of Salisbury House, with Lord Ailesbury joining Clive Fiske Harrison, who had previously worked at Panmure Gordon & Co under senoir partner Ian Cameron, father of future British Prime Minister David Cameron and chairman of White’s Club.

-Lord Ailesbury would go on to become a director of Fiske when it became a limited company, and continued to be so when it went public and listed on the London Stock Exchange.
-It currently has around £1 billion in assets under management.
+Lord Ailesbury would go on to become a director under Clive Fiske Harrison as managing director when Fiske became a limited company, and continued to be so when it went public and listed on the London Stock Exchange.
+It currently has almost £1 billion in assets under management.

 Clive Fiske Harrison